 Each bed has different varieties of rose.
 The roses are cared for using an Integrated Pest Management (IPM) program which uses monitoring to determine pest and disease control, with low toxicity chemicals and natural predators such as ladybirds used.

 Even in winter, Scorching Bay is a great place to visit.
 You’re sheltered by the cold winter winds by a curved, rock border around the bay.
-The beautiful beach has great views of the mountains across the harbor and of the South Island ferries coming and going.
+The beautiful beach has great views of the mountains across the harbour and of the South Island ferries coming and going.
 With sparkling, blue-turquoise waters, the area is picturesque and relaxing.
 Pick a day that looks promising, weather-wise, and enjoy.

 Did you find my seven recommendations on free things to do in Wellington helpful?
 Pin it!